nmeum/mach/README.md

 A WiP implementation of `make(1)`, aims to be compatible with [P1003.1™-202x/D3][posix draft] at some point.

+## Motivation

+The goal is to write a clean, easily extendible implementation of POSIX make in order to enable experiments with fancy new make features.
+For example, [bazel][bazel web]-like [sandboxing][bazel sandbox] (executing each target in a Linux namespace) to find impure dependencies in existing Makefiles, or debugging features such as the ones provided by the [remake project][remake github].

 ## Status

 Presently, the implementation is mainly a proof of concept.